Lentiviral vector in gene therapy: Designing a lentivirus vector

+Insertional mutagenesis

+Historically, lentiviral vectors included strong viral promoters which had a side effect of insertional mutagenesis, nuclear DNA mutations that affect the function of a gene.
+These strong viral promotors were shown to be the main cause of cancer formation.
+As a result, viral promotors have been replaced by cellular promotors and regulatory sequences.

 Contrast with other viral vectors

 As mentioned, lentiviruses have the unique ability to infect non-dividing cells.
 Beyond that, there are several other properties that distinguish lentiviral vectors from other viral vectors.
 Such properties are important to consider when determining whether lentiviruses are appropriate for a given treatment.

 Gammaretroviruses

 Gammaretroviruses are retroviruses like lentiviruses.
 Murine leukemia viruses (MLVs) were among the first to be investigated for their use in gene therapy.
 However, recent research has favored lentiviruses for their ability to integrate into non-dividing cells.
 More practically, gammaretroviruses have an affinity for integrating themselves near oncogene promoters, bringing forward an adverse risk of tumors.
 MLVs may be replication competent, meaning they can replicate in the host cell.
 These replication-competent viruses offer stable gene transfer and tumor and tissue specific targeting.

 Adenoviruses

 In gene therapy, adenoviruses differ from lentiviruses in many ways, some of which provide advantages over lentiviruses.
 Transduction efficiency is higher in adenoviruses compared to lentiviruses.
 Secondly, most human cells have receptors for adenoviruses likely as a result of the wide variety of adenovirus diseases in humans.
-However, this presents a drawback - as adenoviruses frequently infect humans, this builds an immune response in the body.
+As adenoviruses frequently infect humans, this could build an immune response in the body.
 Such a response can reduce the efficiency of adenoviral vector therapies and can result in adverse reactions such as inflammation of tissues.
 Research has been conducted to exploit this immune response to target cancerous cells and to develop vaccines.
 Hybrid adenovirus-retroviruses (specifically MLVs) have also been developed to exploit the benefits of MLVs and adenoviruses.